 The sport of snowshoeing also is effective conditioning training for all types of athletes, including runners, cyclists climbers and much more!
 The added resistance provided by the shoes and the snow enhances your current fitness and helps take you to the next level.

 While energy expenditures are greater for snowshoeing than most other winter sports, there are many ways to further add to your snowshoeing routine.
 Simply by incorporating snowshoeing poles to your trek can greatly increase your upper-body strength and endurance for a total-body workout.
-In addition, snowshoeing on hilly terrain or breaking trails through thicker powder snow can also intensify your caloric burn and fitness level.
+In addition, snowshoeing on hilly terrain or breaking trails through thicker powder snow can also intensify your calorie burn and fitness level.

 However, no matter what your goals, it's important to work at your own pace and not over-exert yourself, especially when out in the cold.
 Snowshoeing can be a fun and useful activity in a healthy lifestyle, and it's a great way to take advantage of the great winter outdoors!